 Subscription staffing makes sense for roles that are hard to fill and have high turnover rates.
 The constant recruiting, hiring, training, and onboarding—those 120 days—are disruptive for businesses.

 With a subscription-based service, you bear none of the risks of a bad hire.
 Keep in mind that it costs 50 to 200 percent of an employee’s salary to find a replacement.
 Starting over is painful.

 With a subscription employment model, you never have to start over.

 What Subscription Staffed Virtual Executive Assistants Do

-A remote virtual assistant can do anything an onsite assistant can do—provided someone can do it online.
+A remote executive assistant can do anything an onsite assistant can do—provided someone can do it online.
 They cannot make your coffee, but they can order it for you, so it is ready at your local coffee shop.
-Common tasks include:

 - Scheduling and calendar management.

 - Filing expense reports.

 These are important tasks for your business but do not need to be done by you.